 Provide information on how we are engaging with businesses in your area.

-They are fundamental in delivering our risk based inspection programme and prioritising enforcement activities in accordance with the SFRS Fire Safety Enforcement Policy Framework.
+They are fundamental in delivering our risk based inspection programme and prioritising enforcement activities in accordance with the Fire Safety Enforcement (Protection) Framework for Scotland 2021.

 This approach will ensure that the service we deliver is driven by consultation in line with SFRS expectations and ensures our staff safely, effectively and efficiently support the communities we serve.
 LEDPs are subject to regular review and are adaptable to target emerging risks and support developments in the Service’s strategy for delivering fire safety enforcement.